 No, financial aid is a grant, not a loan.
 You are not expected to pay it back.
 We do hope that you will make King School your philanthropic priority when you consider charitable donations.

 - What about separated, divorced, or never-married parents?

 King considers the income and assets of any adult who plays a significant role in a student’s life.
 All adults (mothers, fathers, step-parents, guardians, etc.) are required to submit all forms to SSS.
 Each household should submit a separate SSS application.

 - Will my application for financial aid affect my child’s chances for admission?

 No. Admission decisions are based on individual merit, not on the ability to pay.
 However, due to a limited amount of financial aid dollars, King is not able to award grants to every student who qualifies.
-Students who have applied for Financial Aid and are accepted to the school, but are not offered financial aid, are placed on a Financial Aid Waitlist.
+Students who have applied for Financial Aid and are accepted to the school, but are not offered financial aid, will receive a letter with this information.

 Your admission interview is the first place to have questions answered.
 You may also contact Nina Newman, Director of Admission and Financial Aid, at email@example.com or (203) 322-3496, Ext.
 352.